- Rail Trail

 The trail rises only 50m.
 It has sections of bitumen but the surface is predominantly smooth gravel, which can get rutted when wet.

 - Traralgon: Eastern side of Traralgon-Maffra Rd near Marshalls Rd intersection, 3km from railway station.
-Car park is 1.5km north.
+Car park is 1.5km north of Princes Hwy.

 - Glengarry: Restored railway station opposite hotel on Main St.